-MEC 196 Independent Studies in Media /1-4 cr. hrs./3-12 periods (var.)
+MEC 196 Independent Studies in Media /1-4 cr. hrs./3-12 periods

-$\hfill\Box$ Prerequisites: 6 credit hours of MEC classes and instructor's permission.
+□ Prerequisites: 6 credit hours of MEC classes and consent, of instructor.

-Students independently continue their development in Media Communications with the help of a faculty member.
+Students independently continue their development in media communications with the help of a faculty member.
 May be taken three times for a maximum of 12 credit hours.